 Why Trust The Spruce?

 Theresa Holland is a freelance commerce writer specializing in home improvement, recreation, and lifestyle content.
-For this article, she interviewed Chad Zani, auto-detailing expert of Detail Garage for their product suggestions and insight into the importance of regularly cleaning your car.
-After compiling expert recommendations, Theresa considered a variety of cleaning solutions and tools, selecting those that stood out in terms of effectiveness, price, durability, versatility, and overall value.
+For this article, she interviewed Chad Zani, auto-detailing expert of Detail Garage for his product suggestions and insight into the importance of regularly cleaning your car.
+After compiling expert recommendations, Holland considered a variety of cleaning solutions and tools, selecting those that stood out in terms of effectiveness, price, durability, versatility, and overall value.
 You can find more of her work on MyDomaine and Verywell Health.
 Katie Berry, a cleaning expert and member of The Spruce Cleaning and Organization Review Board, also provided her insight on the best cleaning cloths to use for detailing cars.

 Emma Phelps, an updates writer for The Spruce, later updated this roundup to include new products based on our latest testing and product research.
 She has over two years of experience researching products and recommending the best designs to consumers.